pholmes7/Preping_AD_Infrastructure_in_Azure/README.md

 </p>

 <p> Our next step will be to disable the firewall of the domain controller so that the client vm will be able to connect with no problems.
 This is not recommended in real environments as it will leave your machine open to attack.
-We will start by rdp'ing into the domain controller vm. </p>
+We will start by RDPing into the domain controller VM. </p>

 <p>
 <img src="https://i.imgur.com/7CWsbQk.png"